 - gifs,

-are incorporated into the texts so that users expect multimedia appealing chatbot answers.
-Thanks to the smart moinAI company, this works in no time at all.
-The texts and concepts only have to be approved by one person and can then be published live.
+into the text, so that users can expect chatbot responses with multimedia elements.
+Thanks to the smart moinAI companion, this can be done in no time at all.
+The text and concepts simply need to be approved by a human and can then be published.

-Once the goals and topics have been defined, the answers formulated, the AI trained, the channels selected and the name of the chatbot selected, the only thing left is to go live.
-This usually works very easily.
-For example, moinAI can be integrated using a two-line code, e.g. using the Google Tag Manager.
+Once the objectives and topics have been defined, the responses formulated, the AI trained, the channels selected and the chatbot’s name chosen, all that remains is to go live.
+This is usually a very straightforward process.
+For example, moinAI can be integrated using a two-line code, such as via Google Tag Manager.
 No IT expertise is therefore required.

 Keys to Success

-Some of the keys to success have already been addressed in the text.
-For a better overview and practical take-aways, we have briefly summarized them here:
+Some of the keys to success have already been mentioned in the text.
+To provide a clearer overview and some practical takeaways, we have summarised them briefly h

-Innovative technologies such as chatbots offer a variety of ways to use them, but it is important first to empathize with the user and to consider: “What questions does the user want answered? ”.
-The highest priority is a high level of customer satisfaction regarding answers and interactions with the chatbot.
+- Think user-centred & always prioritise the customer perspective: Innovative technologies such as chatbots offer a wide range of applications, but it is important to first put yourself in the user’s shoes and ask: ‘What questions does the user want answered?’.
+The top priority is high customer satisfaction with regard to the responses and interactions with the chatbot.